 Description

-In this e-learning course, it will be elaborated what the GORIC(A) weights and Bayes factor are, how they can be applied, and how they should be interpreted.
+In this e-learning course, you will learn what GORIC(A) weights and Bayes factors are, how to apply them in R and/or JASP, and how to interpret their outcomes.

-This course is tailored to PhD students, (junior) lecturers, and researchers who want to understand this approach and/or apply it for the analysis of their own data.
-The course is built around concepts and examples, not formulas.
+The course is designed for PhD students, junior lecturers, and researchers who want to deepen their understanding of this methodology and apply it to their own data.

 Please note that there are no graded activities included in this course.
 Therefore, we are not able to provide participants with a transcript of grades, only a pass.